-The title of the book refers to the idea that success with innovation is frequently characterized as primarily governed by luck.
+The title of Competing Against Luck refers to the idea that success with innovation is frequently characterized as primarily governed by luck.
 Christensen outlines a better approach, “jobs to be done”, which takes innovation out of the realm of luck.

 Christensen’s milk shake case study (video embedded below) resulted in the jobs to be done theory.
 The realization that people “hire” milkshakes for different “jobs” crystalized the idea that understanding why someone is using a product or service is more important than who they are.
 Along with Christensen, Bob Moesta is a key figure in jobs to be done theory.

 Customers don’t buy products or services; they pull them into their lives to make progress

 Christensen observes that a customer’s attributes do not cause them to buy a product or service.
 It’s the circumstances the customer finds herself in, the “job to be done”, that causes her to buy a product or service.
 The data that is typically used in product development is focuses on customer or product attributes and thus misses the core job that the customer is trying to complete.

 Three attributes of jobs to be done

 Jobs have three important attributes: progress, circumstance, and complexity.
 A “job” represents movement towards a goal.
 It occurs in a circumstance of someone’s life; context is critical to its definition.
 Jobs have functional, social, and emotional dimensions.